-residence permit gives holders the right to live and work in Sweden for the duration of the permit.
+Convention refugees are granted a three-year temporary permit with the right to Family reunification.
+Beneficiaries of subsidiary protection are granted an initial period of 13 months temporary residence permit.
+A condition for family reunification is that the sponsor should have "well-founded" prospects of being granted a residence permit "for a longer time".
+The residence permit can be extended another two years if protection grounds persist.
+The temporary residence permit gives holders the right to live and work in Sweden for the duration of the permit.
 During that period the person has the same right to medical care as a person with a permanent residence permit.

 A temporary residence permit may be granted when the circumstances in the case are particularly (for children) or exceptionally (for adults) distressing.
-Under the Temporary Law that was in force between 20 July 2016 and 19 July 2021, residence permits on this ground could only be granted if an expulsion would be in breach of an international convention obligation.
-The circumstances regarding the applicant's health condition, their private life in Sweden, and the situation in their country of origin should be taken into account when assessing this ground for a residence permit.
-An adult who has already lived in Sweden with a temporary residence permit and has acquired a particular affiliation with Sweden will need to show particularly, and not exceptionally, distressing circumstances.
-The initial temporary permit is granted for thirteen months, and could be prolonged for two years if the grounds persist.
-817 first time applicants were granted permits for these reasons in 2022.
-417 Temporary residence permit give the person the right to live and work in Sweden for thirteen months.
-During that time they have the same right to medical care as a person with a permanent residence permit.
+A child who had already lived in Sweden with a temporary residence permit and had acquired a particular affiliation with Sweden needed to show particularly, and not exceptionally, distressing circumstances.
+On 1 December 2023, changes in the legislation were introduced, entailing that circumstances for both adults and children must be exceptionally distressing.The circumstances regarding the applicant's health condition, their private life in Sweden, and the situation in their country of origin should be taken into account when assessing this ground for a residence permit.
+The initial temporary permit is granted for thirteen months and could be prolonged for two years if the grounds persist.

+1,047 first time applicants were granted permits for these reasons in 2023.
+Temporary residence permits give the person the right to live and work in Sweden for thirteen months.
+During that time, they have the same right to medical care as a person with a permanent residence permit.
 The person's family is eligible for residence permits to join the sponsor in Sweden only in exceptional cases.

-In 2022, the Migration Agency granted residence permits in 3,742 first time asylum applications, in comparison to 3,310 in 2021 and 4,922 in 2020.
+In 2023, the SMA granted residence permits in 4,197 first time asylum applications, in comparison to 3,742 in 2022, and 3,310 in 2021.

 The vast majority of beneficiaries of international protection applying for a renewal of their temporary residence permits have had it granted.
-In 2022, the Migration Agency received 28,312 applications and took decisions in 29,910 cases.
-The acceptance rate in cases tried on the merits was 97%.
-The vast majority of decisions on extensions of residence permits concerned Syrians (15,309 decisions, of which 14,901 were granted, or 99% of those tried on the merits), Afghans (5,056 cases, of which 4,493 were granted, or 92% of those tried on the merits), Eritreans (1,748 decisions, of which 1,613 were granted, or 99% of those tried on the merits), Stateless persons (1,544 decisions, of which 1,424 were granted, or 96% of those tried on the merits), and Iraqis (1,421 decisions, of which 1,339 were granted, or 97% of those tried on the merits).
-The average processing time for applications to extend residence permits based on protection status was 201 days in 2022.
-There is no public information available as to the grounds for rejections mentioned above.
+In 2023, the Migration Agency received 66,623 applications and took decisions in 67,377 cases.
+However, this statistic includes 32,784 decisions to renew temporary protection permits.
+The acceptance rates in cases examined on the merits was 98 %.
+Besides Ukrainians, who were granted temporary protection, the majority of decisions concerned Syrians (10,173 decisions, of which 9,689 were granted, or 98% of those tried on the merits), Afghans (6,115 decisions, of which 5,489 were granted, or 94% of those tried on the merits), Eritreans (3,813 decisions, of which 3,593 were granted, or 98% of those tried on the merits), Stateless persons (2,901 decisions, of which 2,768 were granted, or 98% of those tried on the merits), Iraqi (2,244 decisions, of which 2,123 were granted, or 98% of those tried on the merits).
+The average processing time for applications to extend residence permits based on protection status was 199 days in 2023.